Converg3nce/matic-docs/docs/home/new-to-matic.md

     - [Using Truffle](/docs/develop/truffle)
 * Configure the Web3 RPC-URL to https://rpc-mumbai.matic.today, *Everything else remains the same*
 :::info
-Matic Mainnet will have PoS security, with greater Plasma guarantees being added
+Matic Mainnet will have PoS security, with greater Plasma guarantees being added.
 :::

 ### What is a Blockchain?